Configuring Cloudflare and B2

 Push Continue at the bottom of the page.

-Select the billing plan that's appropriate for you.
+Select the desired Cloudflare billing plan that's appropriate for you.
 The free website option works with B2 and can be used.
+For more information about Cloudflare's capabilities, please visit Cloudflare's service plan page.
 Push continue to go on.

-In order for Cloudflare to map your domain on a B2 bucket, you need to change CloudFlare to be the domain name servers for your domain.
-Generally speaking, you need to do this from your domain registrar's website.
-Be careful when changing the settings for your domain.
-If you don't do this correctly - your domain could be temporarily removed from the internet.
+In order for Cloudflare to map your domain on a B2 bucket, Cloudflare must be the domain nameserver for your domain.
+This is typically done from your domain registrar's website.
+Please note: Be careful when changing the settings for your domain.
+If you don't do this correctly - your domain could be temporarily removed from the internet until the settings are corrected.

-Once this change is made - it can take at most 24 hours for the changes to propigate across the internet.
+Once this change is made - it can take at most 24 hours for the changes to propagate across the internet.

-When your DNS changes are propagated, your domain can be used to serve data out of a B2 bucket.
+Once the DNS changes are propagated, the domain will serve data directly from the Backblaze B2 cloud storage bucket.
 The Cloudflare configuration screen will show the Status as being active.

 Browsing to your domain, followed by /file/<bucketname>/filename will display your file.